-The UCLA MSTP requires completion of at least two research rotations before selection of a PhD thesis laboratory or research mentor for those in the Social Science Track.
-Students are required to do a research rotation during the summer preceding the first year of medical school, which also serves to introduce students to the research faculty on campus prior to the start of medical school.
-Students also complete a research rotation during their MD2 year.
-If necessary, the MSTP also supports an additional research rotation after the second year of medical school to ensure students find an appropriate research mentor.
-The structure of the MD1 curriculum is ideal for MSTP students as it provides significant unscheduled time that allows students the flexibility to participate in lab meetings, journal clubs, or actively engage in research during their first year in the program.
+The UCLA MSTP requires at least two research rotations before selection of a PhD thesis laboratory.
+Those in the Social Science Track are required to secure a research mentor in advance of their PhD.
+Students are strongly encouraged to complete one of their research rotations in the summer preceding the first year of medical school.
+Students complete remaining research rotations during their MS2 year.
+If necessary, the MSTP also supports an additional research rotation after the MS2 to ensure students find an appropriate research mentor.
+The structure of the pre-clinical didactic curriculum with significant unscheduled time is ideal for MSTP students, providing students with the flexibility to participate in lab meetings, journal clubs, or bench research during the first year in the program.

-The number of research opportunities at UCLA and Caltech is extraordinary.
-Upon acceptance into the program, students are assigned to one of the program co-directors or associate directors, who serve as the primary program mentor.
-Students and their program mentors meet multiple times each year to help identify faculty and research labs in the student’s area of interest, offer guidance during their PhD thesis, and facilitate smooth transitions between MD and PhD phases of training.
-Additional mentorship is provided to Caltech students by our MSTP Associate Director at Caltech and to students in our Social Sciences Track by our MSTP Associate Director for Social Sciences.
+The range of research opportunities at UCLA and Caltech is extraordinary.
+Upon acceptance into the program, students are assigned to one of the program co-directors or associate directors, who serve as their primary program mentor.
+Students and their program mentors meet multiple times each year to identify faculty and research labs in the student’s area of interest, provide advice and guidance throughout graduate school, and facilitate smooth transitions between MD and PhD phases of training.
+Further mentorship is provided to Caltech trainees by the MSTP Associate Director at Caltech and to Social Sciences Track trainees by the MSTP Associate Director for Social Sciences.

 The following websites are a few of the many useful resources for learning about faculty research interests.